daizutabi/mkapi/docs/usage/object.md

 !!!
 Note
     Currently, MkAPI doesn't support dynamic assignment to `__all__`.
-    For example, the below code are just ignored:
+    For example, the below codes are just ignored:

     ```python
     def get_all():